-We offer and will continue offering Internet users high-quality, appealing information, such as news, weather, and stock quotes, as well as broadband content such as videos and games.
-However, should we not be able to acquire information and content as expected or the costs of acquiring information and content be higher than anticipated due to various factors such as termination of agreements caused by other companies, use of our services might decline, possibly resulting in a failure to achieve our projected earnings.
+We offer and will continue offering Internet users high-quality, appealing information, such as news, weather, and stock quotes, as well as broadband content such as films and games.
+However, should we not be able to acquire information and content as expected or the costs of acquiring information and content be higher than anticipated, use of our services might decline, possibly resulting in a failure to achieve our projected earnings.